saturnflyer/surrounded/README.md

 In fact, that's exactly what happens with the `disallow` keyword.
 After using it here, we'd have a `disallow_plan_weekend_work?` method defined.

-If you call the disallowed trigger directly, you'll raise a `Employment::AccessError` exception and the code in your trigger will not be run.
+If you call the disallowed trigger directly, you'll raise an `Employment::AccessError` exception and the code in your trigger will not be run.
 You may rescue from that or you may rescue from `Surrounded::Context::AccessError` although you should prefer to use the error name from your own class.

 ## Restricting return values

 _Tell, Don't Ask_ style programming can better be enforced by following East-oriented Code principles.
-This means that the returns values from methods on your objects should not provide information about their internal state.
+This means that the return values from methods on your objects should not provide information about their internal state.
 Instead of returning values, you can enforce that triggers return the context object.
 This forces you to place context responsiblities inside the context and prevents leaking the details and responsiblities outside of the system.

 Here's how you enforce it: